Top 16 Best Things to do in the Bahamas

 Feed the Sharks at Pier One

-While the feeding event is hosted by the restaurant, the focus for many visitors is less about the menu and more about the chance to watch these marine predators up close in a calm, controlled environment.
+While the feeding event is hosted by the restaurant, the focus for many visitors is less about the menu and more about the chance to watch thes sharks up close in a calm, controlled environment.

 Read More